Little Rissington - A History

 Close to closure

-It looked as if Little Rissingon's account were closed in recent times when the Conservative Government put the whole site up for sale resulting in architects converting much of this historical aerodrome and associated buildings being transformed into a business park.
+It looked as if Little Rissingon's account were closed in recent times when the Conservative Government put the whole site up for sale resulting in architects converting much of this historical aerodrome and associated buildings being transformed into a business and insurance park.

 A change of heart